Six questions graduate property surveyors need to be able to answer

-- Find out more about how recruiters from Goldcrest Land plc define entrepreneurial potential.
+- Find out how recruiters from Goldcrest Land plc define entrepreneurial potential.

 2. Have you made the most of your work experience? / What did you learn from your work experience?

-'Outstanding candidates can articulate their understanding of the work they’ve done on placement and what they’ve gained from it,' says Amelia Dowty, graduate recruitment manager at JLL.
+‘Outstanding candidates can articulate their understanding of the work they’ve done on placement and what they’ve gained from it,’ says Amelia Dowty, talent acquisition lead at JLL.

 You’ll need to be able to emphasise the skills and knowledge you’ve gained from work experience in your applications, and be prepared to expand on these points at interview.